L2NE-dev/L2NE-dev/README.md

 ---

-## What’s Next?
+## What's Next?

-We’re always learning, always building.
-Whether it’s a new frontend trick, a backend optimization, or a wild idea in color theory — we’re here to explore and share.
+We're always learning, always building.
+Whether it's a new frontend trick, a backend optimization, or a wild idea in color theory — we're here to explore and share.

 *Curious?
 Inspired?
-Let’s build something together!*
+Let's build something together!*